 It’s hard to get more comforting than a roast chicken dinner.
-This one is a complete meal thanks to a bed of butternut squash and red onion at the bottom of the Dutch oven.
+This one is a complete meal thanks to a bed of butternut squash and red onions.

-Forgo boiling a separate pot of water for your pasta and make the entire thing — sauce and all — in just one pot.
-The natural starches from the pasta that are released as it cooks results in a creamy dinner without cream.
+Forget about boiling a separate pot of water for your pasta and make the entire thing — sauce and all — in just one pot.
+The natural starches from the pasta that are released as it cooks results in a creamy dinner — without the cream.

-This humble dinner is totally satisfying without completely weighing you down.
+This humble dinner is totally satisfying.
 Serve it with crusty bread on the side because you’ll have lots of good sauce to swipe up.

 This lasagna is packed with mushrooms, zucchini, carrots, and spinach, so you’ll get your fill on vegetables and then some.
 Opt for cottage cheese instead of ricotta to give it an extra protein boost.

 This cozy jambalaya is packed with shrimp, sausage, and vegetables.
-It’s also made with brown rice instead of white rice, which not only lends nutrition but ensures the dish won’t get overcooked and mushy since brown rice holds its shape better.
+Since it’s also made with brown rice, which holds its shape better than white rice, the dish won’t get overcooked and mushy.

 This baked risotto is also made with brown rice, which isn’t traditional but you might just find that the added nutty flavor it brings to the pot results in something even better than the classic.